biplobmanna/specialcarrots/README.md

 > note: this link will change in future, so don't depend too much on this. message me for the updated link

+## adding github webhooks to jenkins

+- using zrok tunneling, trying to add webhooks and see if that shit works
+-

 ## What next?